Distributed Riemannian Optimization in Geodesically Non-convex Environments: Conclusion

 \section{Conclusion}

 In this work, the Riemannian diffusion adaptation algorithm was studied for decentralized optimization over multi-agent networks in geodesically non-convex environments.
 We showed that the iterates of the agents achieve approximate consensus after a sufficient number of iterations.
-Building on this finding, we established the convergence of the algorithm to a stationary point for general geodesically non-convex costs and linear convergence under the additional Riemannian PL condition.
+Building on this finding, we established the convergence of the algorithm to a stationary point for general geodesically non-convex costs and linear convergence under the additional \cred{local} Riemannian PL condition.
 The results showed that the algorithm can achieve an arbitrarily small steady-state error bound by choosing small step sizes.
-We applied the algorithm to the online distributed robust PCA problem formulated on the Grassmann manifold.
+We applied the algorithm to the online distributed robust PCA \cred{and low-rank matrix completion problems}.
 Numerical simulations on both synthetic and real data illustrated the convergence and performance of the algorithm.

 \appendices